The History of Hair Removal

-The Ancient Egyptians trimmed and removed pubic hair with pumice stones and flints, and even invented “sugaring”—a natural hair removal process performed with hot sugar and lemon juice.
+Early on in the history of pubic hair, the Ancient Egyptians were removing and cutting pubic hair with pumice stones and flints.
+They even invented “sugaring”—a natural hair removal process performed with hot sugar and lemon juice.
 Sugar isn’t the only thing the ancients used to get rid of hair; they also manufactured their own high-alkaline depilatory solutions, like the “rhusma” paste used as long as 3,000 years ago in Turkey.
 Recipes for hair depilatories appear in medical cookbooks throughout the 12-18th centuries, such as one from the medieval women’s medicine book, the Trotula, that recommends boiling arsenic with quicklime and leaving it on the skin for just long enough that the flesh doesn’t burn off (eek!).

 The next hair removal revolution would not come until 1915, when Gillette released the first women’s razors.
 At the time, advertisements and culture fixated on hairless armpits for women, as sleeveless dresses became socially acceptable for the first time.
 One 1915 ad for a depilatory powder in Harper’s Bazaar reads “Summer Dress and Modern Dancing combine to make necessary the removal of objectionable hair.”